Portugal B2G E-invoicing

 How do I create an e-invoice?

 Starting from the above dates, public entities and their suppliers can no longer submit paper or PDF invoices to each other.
 Only electronic invoices in XML format including CIUS PT and UBL 2.1 or other European Norm-compatible formats (upon agreement with the Public Authority) will be accepted.
 Suppliers and entities will be connected through web-service.
 Public Administration Shared Services Entity (ESPAP) is responsible for publishing technical and functional requirements.
-Moreover, eSPap supports users in the registration, test and go-live process for ERP accounting software and SAP e-invoice software.
+Moreover, eSPap supports users in the registration, test and go-live process for ERP accounting software.